Q: How is the AHFS content organized?

 A: Please refer to the AHFS website.

-Q: Where can I find the End-User License Agreement?
+Q: Where can I find the End-User License Agreement (for individual subscribers)?

 A: Please refer to the EULA here.

 Q: Do I have to purchase a subscription to access ASHP's Drug Shortages content?

 A: No!
 Access to drug shortage content is available for free to everyone, but you must first create an account at AHFS CDI (leave the redemption code field blank).
 After creating an account, you can download the iOS app or use the web application to access the drug shortage content.

 Q: How do I purchase an individual subscription to AHFS Clinical Drug Information?